Information, updates and resources for managers and employers about health and social care qualifications and standards.

 What’s next?

-We’ll keep in touch to tell you about our work with the awarding bodies, Qualifications Wales and other relevant stakeholders.
+We’ll keep in touch to tell you about our work with the awarding bodies, Qualifications Wales and other stakeholders.
 We’ll let you know how we’re working together to make sure qualifications are manageable for the workforce and straightforward to access and complete.

 Please contact us at qualsandstandards@socialcare.wales.